t-fbd/cdg_api/README.md

 ## Future Work

-We plan to enhance the library by implementing response models for parsing API responses into Rust data structures.
-This will allow users to work with strongly typed data rather than raw JSON, improving the usability and safety of the library.
+Primary areas for future development include:

 - **Response Models**: Define `structs` that map to the API response JSON structures using `serde` for deserialization.

+Additional features may include:

 - **Async Support**: Introduce asynchronous HTTP request support for better performance in applications that can leverage it.
 - **Error Handling**: Improve error handling mechanisms to provide more informative feedback to users.

-Contributions are welcome!
-If you're interested in helping out, feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/t-fbd/cdg_api).
+Feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/t-fbd/cdg_api).

 ## License